peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         PeterO.ExtendedDecimal other,
         PeterO.PrecisionContext ctx);

-Compares the mathematical values of this object and another object, treating quiet NaN as signaling.In this method, negative zero and positive zero are considered equal.
+Compares the mathematical values of this object and another object, treating quiet NaN as signaling.
+In this method, negative zero and positive zero are considered equal.

 If this object or the other object is a quiet NaN or signaling NaN, this method will return a quiet NaN and will signal a FlagInvalid flag.